ssddanbrown/webby/README.md

 Upon the above, Someone with access to port `35729` on your machine could create new servers at any directory they want then access via the above method.

 It is recommended to only use webby behind a firewall on networks you trust due to the above security concerns.

+### Project Goals

+* Should be focused on static HTML/CSS/JS development.
+* Should be super simple to use.
+* Should be lightweight.

 ### Libs used